Deuz SDK 2.0 is out — stores, guardrails, handoffs, and zero-config MCP. What is new in 2.0

 Streaming the loop

-streamChat runs the same loop but produces one canonical fullStream that spans every model call.
-Within a step the usual deltas pass through (text-delta, reasoning-delta, tool-call-delta); around each step the loop frames the boundaries with extra parts.
+streamChat runs the same loop but produces one canonical fullStream spanning every model call.

-tool-call-deltaDuring the turnraw argument JSON fragments (forwarded for live input-streaming UIs)
+tool-call-deltaduring the turnraw argument JSON fragments, for live input-streaming UIs

-step-finishEnd of each turn{ stepIndex, finishReason, usage } (this step's usage)
+step-finishend of the model turn{ stepIndex, finishReason, usage } (this step alone)

-The first part emitted is always step-start; the last is always finish. textStream is the text-only projection across all steps, so it yields only the model's natural-language tokens (tool-call fragments are excluded).
+So a two-step run reads: step-start(0) → deltas → step-finish(0)tool-calltool-resultstep-start(1) → deltas → step-finish(1)finish.
+The first part is always step-start; the last is always finish. textStream is the text-only projection across all steps.

 stream-loop.ts